Mperez5891/CSPS449_Projects/Project5/README.md

 **Response**
 - '200 Ok' on success
-- '500 Server error' on fail
+- '500 Internal Server error' on fail

 '''
 {